pcingola/SnpEff/src/docs/snpeff/cansersamples.md

 In a typical cancer sequencing experiment, we want to measure and annotate differences between germline (healthy) and somatic (cancer) tissue samples from the same patient.
 The complication is that germline is not always the same as the reference genome, so a typical annotation does not work.

-For instance, let's assume that at a given genomic position (e.g. chr1:69091), reference genome is 'A', germline is 'C' and somatic is 'G'.
+For instance, let's assume that at a given genomic position (e.g. chr1:69511), reference genome is 'A', germline is homozygous 'C/C' and somatic is homozygous 'G/G'.
 This should be represented in a VCF file as:
 ```
 #CHROM  POS    ID  REF  ALT    QUAL  FILTER  INFO  FORMAT  Patient_01_Germline  Patient_01_Somatic
-1       69091  .
+1       69511  .
 A    C,G    .
-PASS    AC=1  GT      1/0                  2/1
+PASS    AC=1  GT      1/1                  2/2
 ```

 !!! warning